ornellion/100DaysOfCode/round1-log.md

 I think the most frustrating thing so far is hitting the knowledge gap.
 I have an idea of what I want it to look like but at the moment I don't quite know how to get there yet.
 I hope one day (soon) I'll be able to look back and see how far I've come.

 **Link to work:** [Cinema Registration Form](https://github.com/ornellion/cinema-registration-form)

+---

+### Day 30: January 30, 2024

+**Today's Progress**:
+- Codecademy: Completed the Improved Styling with CSS: Colors Paint Store Project
+- Completed Improved Styling with CSS: Typography lesson & quiz
+- freeCodeCamp: Started working on the Certification Project: Survey Form.
+Completed the wireframe
+- Updated the Cinema Registration repo as realised I hadn't linked the CSS properly

+**Thoughts**:
+There's so much to CSS and I've only scratched the surface.
+I'm trying to remind myself that my future self will thank me for making sure that I've fully understood each concept before moving on to the next one.

+I completed my wireframe for the [Build a Survey Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form) Certification project based on the user stories.
+I prefer to do this by hand as it helps me have an idea of all the elements that should be included and think about the styling.
+Excited to see what the final project looks like compared to my initial ideas.